-The overarching goal of the RFFC Program is to develop regional priority strategies that will restore health and resilience to communities, forests, and other wildfire prone landscapes.
-This program aims to increase regional capacity to develop, prioritize, and implement landscape-level forest health and wildfire resilience projects that have broad support from stakeholders in and affected by the region.
+The overarching goal of the RFFC Program is to increase regional capacity to develop, prioritize, and implement wildfire and forest resilience projects that have broad involvement from stakeholders in and affected by the region, and to develop regional priority strategies that will restore health and resilience to communities, forests, and other wildfire prone landscapes.
 To that end, block grantees will seek to achieve the following objectives:

-- Increase capacity, support strategic collaborative planning and coordination, and accelerate wildfire resilience and forest health protection, management, and restoration efforts at the landscape level. - Strengthen regional leadership on wildfire and forest resilience actions in coordination with key state and federal agencies. - Build a pipeline of forestry and wildfire protection projects.
-Identify, prioritize, plan, make ready projects that meet regional and statewide public safety, ecosystem, and natural resource goals.
+- Increase capacity, support strategic collaborative planning and coordination, and accelerate wildfire and forest resilience, management, and restoration efforts at the landscape level. - Strengthen regional leadership on wildfire and forest resilience actions in coordination with key state and federal agencies. - Build a pipeline of forestry and wildfire protection projects.
+Identify, prioritize, plan, make ready projects that meet regional and statewide public safety, economic resilience, ecosystem, and natural resource goals.